๐Ÿ›๏ธAncient Mediterranean

 Ancient Greece

-• Philosophical traditions from Socrates, Plato, and Aristotle established methods of logical inquiry and ethical reasoning still studied today
+• Philosophical traditions from Socrates, Plato, and Aristotle established methods of logical inquiry, ethical reasoning, and systematic observation of the natural world that remain foundational to Western thought

 Roman Empire

-• Engineering achievements including roads, aqueducts, and concrete construction enabled urban growth and military logistics across three continents
+• Engineering achievements including roads (over 50,000 miles of paved highways), aqueducts, and the development of concrete enabled urban growth and military logistics across Europe, North Africa, and western Asia

-Compare: Athens vs. Rome—both influenced Western political thought, but Athens pioneered direct democracy while Rome developed representative institutions and legal frameworks.
-If asked about democratic origins vs. legal traditions, distinguish between these contributions.
+Compare: Athens vs. Rome: both influenced Western political thought, but Athens pioneered direct democracy while Rome developed republican institutions (the Senate, elected magistrates, legal frameworks).
+If asked about democratic origins vs. legal traditions, distinguish between these contributions carefully.
+Rome's republic was not a democracy in the Athenian sense; power was concentrated among the patrician elite.

 Quick Reference Table